Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 ## Setup the connector

-> Make sure to configure the Primary Manager in HelloID to: __From department of primary contract__
 > Make sure to create a custom field for UniqueID that contains the UniqueID.
 Be sure to configure display names as well

 For help setting up a new source connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012388639-How-to-add-a-source-system)